Esophagus: Motility disorders

 Several disorders affect the motility of food as it travels down the esophagus.
 This can cause difficult swallowing, called dysphagia, or painful swallowing, called odynophagia.
 Achalasia refers to a failure of the lower esophageal sphincter to relax properly, and generally develops later in life.
 This leads to progressive enlargement of the esophagus, and possibly eventual megaesophagus.
 A nutcracker esophagus refers to swallowing that can be extremely painful.
 Diffuse esophageal spasm is a spasm of the esophagus that can be one cause of chest pain.
 Such referred pain to the wall of the upper chest is quite common in esophageal conditions.
 Sclerosis of the esophagus, such as with systemic sclerosis or in CREST syndrome may cause hardening of the walls of the esophagus and interfere with peristalsis.

 Malformations

 Esophageal strictures are usually benign and typically develop after a person has had reflux for many years.
 Other strictures may include esophageal webs (which can also be congenital) and damage to the esophagus by radiotherapy, corrosive ingestion, or eosinophilic esophagitis.
-A Schatzki ring is fibrosis at the gastro-esophageal junction.
+A Schatzki ring is fibrosis at the gastroesophageal junction.
 Strictures may also develop in chronic anemia, and Plummer-Vinson syndrome.

 Two of the most common congenital malformations affecting the esophagus are an esophageal atresia where the esophagus ends in a blind sac instead of connecting to the stomach; and an esophageal fistula – an abnormal connection between the esophagus and the trachea.
 Both of these conditions usually occur together.
 These are found in about 1 in 3500 births.
 Half of these cases may be part of a syndrome where other abnormalities are also present, particularly of the heart or limbs.
 The other cases occur singly.